Rades98/Raduz.KafkaClient/README.md

 # Raduz.KafkaClient
 Easy to use kafka .net6 client.
-+ publishing and consuming AVRO schema based topics easilly and fast with mediator request and handlers
++ publishing and consuming AVRO schema based topics easilly with mediator request and handlers
++ some logs of operations and their state

 # How to use
 You can download packages from [here](https://github.com/Rades98?tab=packages)

+## AVRO object creation
+How to create AVROModel you can read [here](https://engineering.chrobinson.com/dotnet-avro/guides/cli-generate/)
++ !Dont forget to add its avsc file to your schema registry!

 ## Registration
 To use kafka client you have to register it in your DI container and provide configuration